lgabp1/opensurgbot-kinevizu/README.md

 ### Usage

-Simply run the provided script with python `python kinevisu.py`, or import the `DeehliViz` class in an external script.
+Simply run the provided script with python `python kinevisu.py`, or import the `OpensurgbotViz` class in an external script.

 # License